Getting Started With NemoClaw: Install, Onboard, and Avoid the Obvious Mistakes

 ## The Real Point of the Sandbox

-That would miss the point.
+That would completely miss the point of the project.

-The main value is containment.
+The primary value proposition of NemoClaw is **containment**.

-The docs say the sandbox enforces:
+The documentation highlights that the sandbox strictly enforces:

-The installer is just the delivery vehicle.
+That containment is the actual product.
+The installer is merely the delivery vehicle.

 ## Inference Setup: What Model Path You’re Choosing